moh-afifi/storefront/README.md

 - to connect to datavse: \c storefront_db

-- CREATE USER store_user WITH PASSWORD 'test_password';
+- CREATE USER store_user WITH PASSWORD '123456';

 - GRANT ALL PRIVILEGES on database storefront_db to store_user;

 - GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO store_user;

+- run command: \q

+- run command : db-migrate up

 ## sample of .env file
 - POSTGRES_HOST=127.0.0.1